L-o-A/SmartContracts/contracts/Readme.txt

 fusion(ruleId, ids)
     - requires rule id, nft ids
+    - checks if nft belonged to user
+    - checks if nft level is same as fusion level
+    - fusion price is transfered from user contract to treasury
     - User can call fusion with NFTs and rule id against which the NFTs to be merged into a new NFT

 withdraw(tokenAddress)
     - requires token address
-    - Admin can withdraw fee collected from minting fees.
+    - Admin can withdraw fee collected to treasury

 //#############################################################################################################################################################################################